PrepTerminal

 When both gears A and D are set into clockwise rotation, their influences on gear B counteract each other.
 Gear A, directly engaged with gear B, drives it in a clockwise direction.
 In contrast, gear D, connected through a reverse linkage, applies an anticlockwise force to gear B. The net effect is that gear B remains immobile due to these opposing forces, resulting in no subsequent movement in gear C, which is connected to the pulley mechanism.
 As a result, the position of the load attached to the pulley does not change.

-Our FireTEAM Test Prep Course is your ultimate resource for effective and comprehensive preparation.
+FireTEAM QuickPass is your ultimate resource for effective and comprehensive preparation.
 Here’s why our course is the top choice for aspiring firefighters:

 Unrivaled Expertise